barrettotte/Pokemon-Teams/README.md

 * Introductory Vue Project
 * Routing with vue-router
 * CRUD functionality
-* External API usage with vue-resource
+* Call an API with Axios
 * State management with vuex
 * Simple Python backend (Flask) with local Postgres DB on Pi